 Is King’s College London better than LSE?

 The answer depends on a number of factors that involve personal preferences.
-That said, LSE is generally considered better for social sciences while King’s College is one of the best in the world for medicine, healthcare, law, international relations, and some technical courses.
+That said, LSE is generally considered better for social sciences while King’s College is one of the best universities in the world for medicine, healthcare, law, international relations, and some technical courses.

 Is UCL better than King’s College London?